suli1524/Marvel_vs._DC/README.md

 ### Description

-In week four we've learned about a few different classifiers.
-In week five we'll learn about webscraping, APIs, and Natural Language Processing (NLP).
+In week four we learned about a few different classifiers.
+In week five we're learning about webscraping, APIs, and Natural Language Processing (NLP).
 This project will put those skills to the test.

 For project 3, your goal is two-fold:
-1. Using [Pushshift's](https://github.com/pushshift/api) API, you'll collect posts from two subreddits of your choosing.
+1. Using [PRAW](https://praw.readthedocs.io/en/stable/index.html), you'll collect posts from two subreddits of your choosing.
 2. You'll then use NLP to train a classifier on which subreddit a given post came from.
 This is a binary classification problem.

 #### About the API

-Pushshift's API is fairly straightforward.
-For example, if I want the posts from [`/r/boardgames`](https://www.reddit.com/r/boardgames), all I have to do is use the following url: https://api.pushshift.io/reddit/search/submission?subreddit=boardgames
+For this project, you will be using [PRAW](https://praw.readthedocs.io/en/stable/index.html) to collect posts from two different subreddits.

-To help you get started, we have a primer video on how to use the API: https://youtu.be/AcrjEWsMi_E
+To help you get started, we have a [notebook](./Reddit-PRAW-tutorial) detailing the process of creating an app and obtaining your API credentials.

-**NOTE:** Pushshift now limits you to 100 posts per request (no longer the 500 in the screencast).
+Note: Rather than working in this template notebook, make a brand new "scraping" notebook (or script), with your own unique work and comments, so you can use this project in a portfolio!

 ---